carpentries-incubator/tei-xml/_episodes/01-introduction.md

 > >  </TEI>
 > > ~~~
 > > {: .xml}
+> >
+> > ### More information about the Mary Hamilton letters
+> >
+> > Mary Hamilton (1756–1816) was governess to the daughters of George III and Queen Charlotte and stood at the centre of a number of royal, aristocratic, literary and artistic circles in late eighteenth-century London.
+Special Collections holds a substantial archive relating to Mrs. Hamilton, including voluminous correspondence.
+> >
+> > Since 2013, students of Linguistics at the University of Manchester have created transliterations of Mary Hamilton’s letters as part of a course led by Professor David Denison and Dr Nuria Yáñez-Bouza.
+The students are expected to reproduce the spelling and punctuation exactly, including any errors or changes to the text.
+> >
+> > In order to show this in depth transcription of the letters, students use TEI which allows them to input very complex metadata.
+> >
 > {: .solution}
 {: .challenge}
 (ROUGH:) To access this puzzle and the instructions, navigate to the LibraryConnect folder called ‘TEI Puzzle’ by clicking on the link in the ‘Activity’ box.